UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 </Application>
 ```

 It's a bit of an aside, but note the resources contains a style for `Button`.
 It also contains some adjustments based on platform, a topic that will be covered later.
 For now, consider this style to be inherited throughout the application.
+It will help us keep the rest of the application less cluttered.

 Moving on, let's look at the `FirstPage` class, which is the first visible page in the app.